DHDC Building

 Our mission is to develop leaders in the research, dissemination, and practice of psychological clinical science for children, youths, and their families.

-The Clinical Child Psychology Program fulfills the basic and traditional orientations to Clinical Psychology as a practice area in health service psychology with an emphasis in working with children, adolescents, parents, and families.
+Our Clinical Child Psychology Program fulfills the basic and traditional orientations to Clinical Psychology as a practice area in health service psychology with an emphasis in working with children, adolescents, parents, and families.

 Student Admissions, Outcomes, and Other Data

-KU CCPP Quicklinks
+KU DCCP Quicklinks

 The Child and Family Services Clinic